Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    _visualView.AddVisual("sample_text", _textVisual);
    ```

-The `TextVisual` after implementing the preceding code and setting the `_visualView` background color to gray looks as follows:
+The final output after implementing the preceding code, and setting the `_visualView` background color to gray is as follows:

 ![Text visual](media/visuals/TextVisualExample.png)